uclaacm/la-hacks-19-react-workshop/README.md

 **`state` is a super duper important concept in React.**
 Make sure you understand it well.

+Before we move on, make sure you understand what `props` and `state` are, and their differences. `props` are variables passed to a component by its parent component.
+You should never modify `props` within the child component. `state` on the other hand, is a variable initialized and managed by the component itself.
+You can modify state with the `setState` function.

 ### Input and State
 Let's add an input box so you can add new tweet from your app